When To Coach vs Mentor | Coaching Skills for Leaders

 "Here's what I would do..."

-Always responding this way can cause a few problems for Technology Leaders over time.
+Always responding this way can cause a few problems for leaders over time.

 Firstly, it can create a dependency on your leadership.
 Instead of thinking for themselves, the team will come to you for answers.
 They may assume that to go ahead they need your advice first.